btrettel/plint/plint-todo.md

 - Think about how to reduce the amount of manual annotation needed.
 - Give warnings for more than 3 independent claims and more than 20 total claims (or whatever the number for that is; check), in order to get the extra hour.
 - Reorganize code to have unit tests for everything including the antecedent basis checking.
-- Add `|` back to automatically figure out whether element is new or old?

 ***